Medications

 Drug class Dual GIP/GLP-1 agonist Triple GIP/GLP-1/Glucagon agonist

-FDA approval Weight management (approved) Phase 3 trials (positive results as of May 2026)
+FDA approval Weight management (approved) Phase 3 trials (not FDA-approved)

 What Makes Retatrutide Different?